 Table 2 presents estimates of the growth in volumes because of worksharing for several classes of mail.
-It shows that almost all of the growth of parcel post and most of
+It shows that almost all of the growth of parcel post and most of the growth of advertising mail was due to worksharing discounts.
+It is noticeable that much of First-Class growth was also due to worksharing.

-15 Report of the President's Commission on the United States Postal Service, July 31, 2003, page 84.
-16 See "The Impact of Using Worksharing to Liberalize a Postal Market" by Cohen et al. Appendix 2: Regression Analysis of the Impact of Worksharing Discounts written by Edward S. Pearsall.
+Report of the President's Commission on the United States Postal Service, July 31, 2003, page 84.

+See "The Impact of Using Worksharing to Liberalize a Postal Market" by Cohen et al. Appendix 2: Regression Analysis of the Impact of Worksharing Discounts written by Edward S. Pearsall.
 Published in Liberalisation of Postal Markets, Eds.
 Gabriele Kulenkampff and Hilke Smit (Rheinbreitbach: Druckerei Plump KG, 2002).
 Available at www.prc.gov.